rikkimelissa/msr-student-template/_projects/project-02.md

 While the method of input pulses is more mathematically sound in terms of complete information for deconvolution, the short segments were ultimately not as capable of handling noise as longer windows of continuous input despite their lack of complete response.
 Therefore we do not pursue pulse input further.

 #### Deconvolution
 While the impulse response of a perfect system can be found by sequentially solving for the relationship between the input and output data, in practice the presence of any noise completely distorts this solution.
-An alternative method is to use the auto- and cross-correlations to reconstruct the unit-impulse response using the Wiener-Hopf equation r<sub>uy</sub>(l) = Σ<sub>k=0:∞</sub> g(k) * r<sub>uu</sub>(l-k), where r<sub>uy</sub> is the cross-correlation between the input and output data, r<sub>uu</sub> is the auto-correlation of the input data, g(k) is the impulse response we are looking for, and l is the lag.
+An alternative method is to use the auto- and cross-correlations to reconstruct the unit-impulse response using the Wiener-Hopf equation $$ r_{uy}(l) = \sum_{k=0}^\infty g(k) * r_{uu}(l-k) $$ where r<sub>uy</sub> is the cross-correlation between the input and output data, r<sub>uu</sub> is the auto-correlation of the input data, g(k) is the impulse response we are looking for, and l is the lag.
 These correlations reduce the impact of noise since noise is uncorrelated with itself.
 Substituting the input and output data values into the Wiener-Hopf equation for a certain duration of time and rewriting the results in matrix form gives an equation where the cross-correlation is equivalent to the Toeplitz matrix of the auto-correlation multiplied by the impulse response.
 If the matrix is invertible, the impulse response can be directly found.
 A faster method than matrix inversion exploits the symmetric properties of the Toeplitz matrix in Toeplitz recursion, developed by Wiggins and Robinson in 1965 (referred to as the EUREKA method by Silvia and Robinson).
 This scheme solves for filter coefficients (in this case the impulse response) using the prediction-error variance and is faster than matrix inversion for the array lengths we are looking for.
 The table below shows the time taken to solve for impulse response using the two methods as a function of various array lengths.
 The time shown is the average of 10 trials.
 We are using arrays lengths of 300 – 1500, so the Eureka method is much faster.

 <table border="1" style="width:80%" align="center">
   <tr>